swarmbase/swarmbase/notes/auth.md

     * 96 bits long ... from a random number generator
     * does not have to be secret, just unique: so it is OK, for example, to transmit it in the clear alongside the encrypted message
   * tagLength is optional and defaults to 128; bits of the authentication tag

+## sign

+### Algos for public-key

+Three of these algorithms — RSASSA-PKCS1-v1_5, RSA-PSS, and ECDSA — are public-key